sudo-project/sudo/INSTALL.md

         enables extra checks to make sure the environment does not become corrupted.

+    --enable-postinstall=PATH
+        Enable the use of a postinstall script that is run after the "install" target but before packages as built as part of the "package" target.

     --enable-warnings
         Enable compiler warnings when building sudo with gcc or clang.